tomw1808/truffle_eth_class1/README.md

 ## Run the Project

-On any OS you need Truffle
+On any OS you need Truffle 5, which is at the time of writing in Beta.
+The Project is optimized for Solidity 0.5.0

 ```
-npm install -g truffle
+npm install -g truffle@beta
 ```

 and then **clone this repository**